Protocentral/ProtoCentral_fdc1004_breakout/README.md

 * **/software** - Arduino library and example sketch
 * **/hardware** - All Eagle design files (.brd, .sch)

-## Connecting the breakout to an Arduino Arduino
+## Connecting the breakout to an Arduino

 Wire the FDC1004 breakout to an Arduino Uno using the following connections.